-In March, Trump-appointed Environmental Protection Agency Administrator Scott Pruitt had a private meeting with Dow Chemical CEO Andrew Liveris.
+In March, Trump-appointed Environmental Protection Agency Administrator Scott Pruitt met with Dow Chemical CEO Andrew Liveris.
 Just a few weeks later, Pruitt announced that the EPA would not continue a push to ban a common pesticide — one made and sold by Dow Chemical.

 Pruitt made the announcement despite the EPA's own scientists concluding that "even minuscule amounts" of chlorpyrifos, when ingested, could interfere with fetal and infant brain development, the AP reported.

 Dow Chemical has been selling chlorpyrifos since the 1960s, and currently sells about 5 million pounds a year in the U.S., the AP reported.
 One of the most common agricultural pesticides in the country, chlorpyrifos is used on apples, cherries and citrus fruits, among other produce.

 The pesticide makes its way into drinking water, and just small amounts of have been shown to have harmful effects on pregnant people, fetuses, infants and children.

 In 2000, Dow stopped selling chlorpyrifos for at-home use, and in 2012 the EPA mandated "no-spray" zones for the chemical near vulnerable sites like schools.
 The Obama administration had proposed banning the pesticide altogether, but Pruitt's recent announcement indicates that the EPA is now moving in the opposite direction on the issue.

 Liz Bowman, a spokesperson for the EPA, told the AP on Tuesday that Pruitt and Liveris were "briefly introduced" in March and that "they did not discuss chlorpyrifos."